antonfdiaz/legacyProxy/README.md

 ## App Fixes

 ### Reddit
 Fixes iReddit, Alien Blue and the modern Reddit app.
 Login not tested.

-**Note**: To fix iReddit and Alien Blue, you need the Reddit cookie.
-You can get it by going to `reddit.com` in a modern browser, going to the dev tools, clicking Storage/Application and search for the cookie called `token_v2`.
-Copy its value and paste it into the "Reddit cookie" value in the proxy settings.

 ## Usage
 ### How to run